severeum/go-severeum/cmd/clef/tutorial.md

 WARNING!

 The signer is alpha software, and not yet publically released.
 This software has _not_ been audited, and there are no guarantees about the workings of this software.
-It may contain severe flaws.
+It may contain ethere flaws.
 You should not use this software unless you agree to take full responsibility for doing so, and know what you are doing.

 TLDR; THIS IS NOT PRODUCTION-READY SOFTWARE!